Cuban Baseball Hall of Fame: Official reformulation (2014–present)

 In August 2014, Cuban filmmaker and baseball fan Ian Padrón brought together a group of 12 prominent fans to create a group called Enthusiasts for the Refoundation of the Cuban Baseball Hall of Fame.
 The group developed a set of rules to govern a reformulated hall which would recognize the 68 original members, provide for regular elections of additional professional and amateur players from both the pre-revolution and post-revolution periods, and would help arrange for the hall to be part of a Cuban baseball museum.
 With support from the National Institute of Sport, Physical Education, and Recreation (INDER), a meeting of sports commentators was held on November 7–8, 2014.
 The meeting approved the draft rules, selected a jury of 25 people to select the inductees, and planned for subsequent annual elections.
 Four players and an umpire were honored from the pre-revolution era—Conrado (Connie) Marrero, Orestes (Minnie) Miñoso, Camilo Pascual, Esteban (Steve) Bellán, and umpire Amado Maestri.
 Five players were also honored the post-revolution era, the first players from that period to be recognized—Omar Linares, Orestes Kindelán, Antonio Muñoz, Luis Casanova, and Braudilio Vinent.

 Inductees

+Cuban Exile Hall of Fame

+Cuban exiles reconstituted the Hall of Fame in Miami following the Cuban Revolution, but its inductees are not universally recognized.
+Nevertheless, the exiles ultimately inducted over 200 additional individuals as inductees.
+Several of these individuals would later be inducted into the National Baseball Hall of Fame in Cooperstown, though only five were ultimately recognized by the Padrón Hall of 2014 (Marrero, Miñoso, Camilo Pascual, Bellán, and Maestri).